trentwirth/trentwirth.github.io/3010/docs/learning_paths/Step_18.md

-# Step 18: Conducting Experiments Online and Basic Web Development
+# Step 18

 Up until this point, our course has focused on learning Python.
 While Python absolutely could be used to build an online research study, as we will see in this Step of the learning path, there are tools better suited to conducting online research.

 In this step, we will explore how behavioral science experiments can be conducted on the web.
 We’ll look at a few web technologies that make this possible, such as `jsPsych`, HTML, CSS, and JavaScript, and provide you with code examples you can try out.
 We will also introduce tools that allow for online research without requiring any coding (Google Forms).

 > Note: This step is meant to conceptually introduce you to a different programming language, specifically JavaScript and web development lanugages (HTML and CSS).
-The plan is to not dive further into these languages beyond this programming step, but I'm excited to show you alternatives to Python for conducting online research!
+We will take a slightly deeper dive into JavaScript in Step 20 when we look at `jsPsych`!

 ---